 As long as you keep a water dish inside the tank and make sure to refill it, these tarantulas will have what they need to stay hydrated.

-The ERT is not a species that is capable of communal living.
+The Entre Rios Tarantula is not a species that is capable of communal living.
 In the wild, they do not meet with other members of their species unless it’s time to mate.
-Even then, the males use their tibial hooks to prevent getting eaten!
+Even then, the males have to use their tibial hooks to prevent getting eaten!

 As such, it’s not recommended to put more than one of these spiders in a single enclosure.
 They will not get lonely or anything like that, so solitary housing is perfectly fine.

-The ERT has a very fast and aggressive answer when it comes to feeding.
+The Entre Rios Tarantula has a very fast and aggressive answer when it comes to feeding.
 She’s more voracious than most tarantulas, let alone other members of the Grammostola.